wp-plugins/social-privacy/readme.txt

 ## [Subscribe2 for Social Privacy](http://wordpress.org/extend/plugins/subscribe2-for-social-privacy/) (based on [Subscribe2](http://wordpress.org/extend/plugins/subscribe2/)) ##

-The 3rd-party Subscribe2 plugin allows registered and unregistered users to be notified via email whenever a new post is published.
-It allows users to subscribe to either full posts or excerpts of posts, to choose whether the format of full posts should be HTML or plain-text, and to select which categories they are interested in.
+Based on the 3rd-party Subscribe2, this plugin allows registered and unregistered users to be notified via email whenever there is a new post that they are permitted to access.
+Users can choose between different email contents and post categories.

-Subscribe2 was enhanced to work with Social Access Control so that users receive emails only for posts or categories of posts that they are permitted to view.
-Also, the administrator can choose additional email content levels depending on whether the post is public or restricted: full post, excerpt, title only, no email.

 ## [Private Files for Social Privacy](http://wordpress.org/extend/plugins/private-files-for-social-privacy/) (based on [Private Files](http://wordpress.org/extend/plugins/private-files/)) ##